Collections

 {{ recentReviews.pluck('rating').average() }}

-Not all Collection methods return another Collection!
+Not all collection methods return another collection!
 In this example, .pluck() (opens new window) does (containing just the rating field values), but .average() (opens new window) doesn’t (instead returning a float (opens new window)).
 As Collections are intended for working with lists, methods that return scalar values can only be used at the “end” of a chain.

 Some common array-manipulation features are already implemented in Craft as Twig filters or functions, but equivalent methods are usually available via Collections.
 Their supported arguments and signatures may differ slightly, so consult the documentation if you are combining or switching between features.